 Perhaps my specialty is generalisation?
 And goodness knows, in a world of specialists, we need people who can see and engage across multiple fields, simultaneously.

-Here are some of the things a Systempreneur might do.
+Here are some of the things a Systempreneur and Integrity Architect might do.

 *Create pathways through seemingly paralytic complexity, often of large scale systems breakdown